Target of Opportunity Procedures

 Based on this accounting, once a program has used up all its hours, irrespective of the number of triggers executed, no more triggers will be accepted.

 After ToO OBs have been executed, ToO data will be made available immediately to the PIs and their data delegates through the ESO archive via the User Portal.
-ToO data delivery via dedicated FTP accounts is discontinued starting from Period 90 (October 1, 2012).
+ToO data delivery via dedicated FTP accounts is discontinued since Period 90 (October 1, 2012).

 This page is valid for all instruments